Butterbur (Petasites hybridus)

 131 allergic rhinitis patients.
 2-week intervention.

 Butterbur produced symptom relief equivalent to cetirizine on all measures.
-Butterbur did NOT cause sedation; cetirizine caused significantly more drowsiness.
+Butterbur did not cause sedation; cetirizine caused significantly more drowsiness.
 Suggests butterbur as a non-sedating alternative for seasonal allergies.
 Note: same hepatotoxicity caution applies — use only PA-free standardized extracts from reputable suppliers.

 Side effects and drug interactions